nhi-van/flutter-forms-tutorial/README.md

 With this setup, checkboxes allow users to select dietary preferences, with each selection saved in the form.
 This approach is useful for any form where multiple non-exclusive selections are needed.

+However, a **better way to implement checkboxes** would be using Using a `Map<String, bool>` for checkboxes lets you manage each checkbox label and its checked state in a single structure, making it easier to render and update them.
+Instead of creating separate variables, you define the checkboxes as key-value pairs (e.g., `{ "Vegetarian": false, "Vegan": false }`).
+In your `build` method, you loop through the map keys to dynamically create `CheckboxListTile` widgets.
+When a checkbox state changes, you update the corresponding map entry, and you can save all checkbox values at once by accessing the map directly.
+This approach is cleaner, easier to scale, and simplifies managing checkbox states.

 ### DropdownButton

 This Flutter code implements a dropdown menu that allows users to select their academic major from a predefined list of options.